metashot/prok-quality/README.md

 - at least 18 tRNA types can be predicted.

 A genome can be classified as **medium-quality draft** when its completeness is
 \>=50% and the contamination is <10%.

 SCG-based tools like CheckM can have very low sensitivity towards contamination by fragments from unrelated organisms (non-redundant contamination).
-In order to circumvent this problem, we suggest to use the GUNC analysis in addition to the SCG-based estimation of conamination (default bahaviour, see `--gunc_filter` option)
+In order to circumvent this problem, we suggest to consider the GUNC analysis in addition to the SCG-based estimation of contamination (default bahaviour, see `--gunc_filter` option)

 ### A note on dereplication
 When `--skip_dereplication=false`, filtered genomes will be dereplicated.
 After